memfault/interrupt/_posts/2023-02-14-using-psp-msp-limit-registers-for-stack-overflow.md

 0x0000cd0c <+68>:   bl  0xcdb0 <__stack_chk_fail>
 ```

-Running the rest of the example should confirm the call of __stack_chk_fail
+Running the rest of the example should confirm the call of __stack_chk_fail.

+## Practical implementations for GCC stack Canaries

+Implementing the ssp library does provide additional overhead in execution time and code space.
+A function will add 7 additional instructions to make use of this feature.
+The developer should weigh these factors when choosing which setting to use in GCC.

+My preference would be to develop and test with a stricter setting and more coverage and move to a more relaxed setting when getting closer to production.
+For example, you could start your development process with -fstack-protector-all, and later relax this to -fstack-protector-strong or -fstack-protector as the code matures.

 ## Closing